pokgak/pokgak.github.io/content/articles/docker-bake.md

 DONE
 ```

-Finally, we managed to build a multiplatform image using docker buildx bake!
+Finally, we managed to build a multi-platform image using docker buildx bake!

 ## well ackshually